-In this paper techniques are proposed for combining information about the mean and the covariance of the channel for the purpose of MIMO transmission.
-(Partial) channel state information at the transmitter (CSIT) is typically used in MIMO systems for the design of spatial prefiltering and waterfilling.
-For the purpose of generating CSIT, the cases of mean or covariance information have only been solved separately in the literature.
-A Bayesian approach is presented here incorporating both pieces of information, but in which correlations are limited to the transmitter side.
-The approach yields the existing cases of mean or (transmit) covariance information as special instances.
-Various cases of mean and covariance information are discussed, including prior mean and covariance (Ricean channel distribution) and posterior mean and covariance (based on a noisy channel estimate and prior covariance information).
-The case of a singular covariance matrix is treated in detail also, allowing to treat zero covariance (known channel) as a special case.
+In this paper techniques are proposed for combining information about the mean and the covariance of the channel for the purpose of two applications.
+One is channel estimation, possibly in a parametric or physical model form.
+The other concerns (partial) channel state information at the transmitter (CSIT), typically used in MIMO systems for the design of spatial prefiltering and waterfilling.
+For the purpose of channel estimation, it has recently become customary to combine mean and covariance information in a Bayesian approach, leading to a MMSE or MAP improved channel estimate.
+For the purpose of generating CSIT, the cases of mean or covariance information are still being treated separately.
+A Bayesian approach is presented here incorporating both pieces of information.
+The approach yields the existing cases of mean or covariance information as special instances.
+We then take the unified approach one step further by allowing not only the mean information to be noisy but also the covariance information.